MattHatwey/Manemo/bubble.md

 Soon we were called the pranksters.
 But sometimes Manemos would call me the Chaos Queen!
 I loved it!

+I also love throwing peanuts at Manemos.
+They got mad and threw them back at me.
+I threw walnuts at them!

+I will never throw a cashew nut though.
+I love those!

 Gender: ♀